Awsome-obedeh/DevopsAssignment/loadbalancer.md

 # Load balancer for Elite corporation

-# Steps taken to acheive configuring a load balancer to balnce traffic between two web servers
+# Steps taken to achieve configuring a load balancer to balnce traffic between two web servers

 - **Create an instance:** I had to create an ubuntu instance -